microsoft/dynamic-prober/README.md

 We found modularity to be valuable for a multi-agent application.
 Our functions in `main.py` need to be able to do 3 things: 1) set the correct state for the module of interest, 2) call and receive the raw response from `get_module_response()`, creating an entry in the corresponding DB (if needed) and updating the state as needed, 3) returning the response, carrying out any necessary string manipulations prior to sending the response to the frontend.
 For these reasons, we include a function that is called as part of the interview flow (e.g., `get_followup_question`), a function that will call the necessary module and handle context (e.g., `engage_prober`), and the `get_module_response` function that returns the endppoint result.

-If we do not want to change the existing agents and just want to modify their behavior, we can do this by altering their prompt in `prompts.py`
+If you do not want to change the existing agents and just want to modify their behavior, we can do this by altering their prompt in `prompts.py`

-#### Session Variables

-We use Flask Session variables to keep track of global values.
-Anytime an agent needs to refer to something related to the conversation flow (e.g., the current main question, the number of questions asked, etc.) it is likely stored in a session variable (e.g., `session['MAIN_QUESTION_COUNT']`).
-Note that Flask Session variables don't reset unless you close the window.
-Simultaneous windows may run into problems with session variables.

-### Common Errors
+## Common Errors

 - If the DB schema changed in a commit.
 You may get a SQLAlchemy error when it tries to insert a new entry.
 To fix this, you need to delete the old DB, and recreate the DB.
 - If you are using Azure DB, you may get a connection error if your IP is not whitelisted on Azure Portal.